Registration opens on Wednesday, June 19 at 7:00 am.

 Winter training will focus on skate and classic technique (essential for a healthy, well-rounded skier) and competition shooting skills, including skiing-to-shooting transitions, faster shooting, and precision shooting.

-Racing Bears athletes will be supported in local races (Kinder Cup races) and Provincial Cup races (Calforex Cup series) with the exception of the Grande Prairie race.
+Racing Bears athletes will be supported in local races (Kinder Cup races) and Provincial Cup races (Calforex Cup series).
 Additionally, Racing Bears are welcome to participate in local cross-country races.

 If you have any questions please e-mail [email protected].